 The explosive growth of eCommerce was already having a dramatic effect on retail, and then the pandemic occurred.
 According to Prologis, there will be an additional 20% increase over the previous eCommerce predictions in 2021 and another 17% increase over the previous eCommerce predictions in 2022.
 This trend is expected to continue even after the pandemic ends with 94% of the United States buying the same amount or more online after COVID-19 ends.

 This additional and sustained growth of eCommerce is expected to have a profound impact on the supply chain.
 Most reports estimate that it takes three times as much space for eCommerce than traditional shopping as none of the inventory is in stores.
 This will drive an additional billion square feet of warehouse space by 2025.
 Beyond the amount of extra space required, there is also a massive trend for retailers to ship to both consumers and stores from the same distribution center.

-Fetch Robotics AMRs not only provide flexible automation, but also scale with business operations by being integrated with other types of automation equipment such as ASRSs, sortation systems, and software that constantly monitors material being received, urgent orders received, and shipping times.
-This enables Fetch AMRs to be an organic part of the larger distribution center instead of an isolated cell within a distribution or fulfillment center.
+Our AMRs not only provide flexible automation, but also scale with business operations by being integrated with other types of automation equipment such as ASRSs, sortation systems, and software that constantly monitors material being received, urgent orders received, and shipping times.
+This enables AMRs to be an organic part of the larger distribution center instead of an isolated cell within a distribution or fulfillment center.

 Want to learn more about how flexible automation can improve productivity in your facility?
-Get started today by contacting the automation experts at Fetch Robotics.
-With the broadest range of AMRs in the industry, we can help you pick, find, track, and move anything from parts to pallets.
+Get started by contacting an automation expert.